+This course will be offered in the first semester.
 GEOG2079.
 Urban geography II: city structure and urban land use models (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
+Human beings and their activities are increasingly concentrated in cities.
+A holistic examination of the city involves understanding its role, internal physical and social structure, and systems of activities.
 This is one of the two basic courses on urban geography.
 It deals with conventional urban land use models and the cultural and modern forces that shape the urban internal structures of different regions of today.
 It covers the conventional urban land use models, social areas, CBD, urban industrial location, urban renewal and the rural-urban fringe, urban structures of colonial cities, African cities, Islamic cities, Latin American cities, Chinese and Soviet cities, as well as the new city in the Information Age.
 The course will be useful for urban administration, planning and marketing.
 Assessment: 40% coursework, 60% examination.